Alipsa/renjin-client-data-utils/README.md

 This is a utility class that transforms various R data types into Java.
-In many ways it is similar to the Table class but allows for more atomic operations useful when you only want the result in a particular way once.
+In many ways it is similar to the Table class but allows for more atomic operations useful when you only want the result in a particular way once, or you need mutable data.

 See [DataTransformationTest](src/test/java/test/alipsa/renjin/client/datautils/DataTransformationTest.java) for examples.